rishabh1403/test-status/content/posts/dart/2018/08/Dart-Programming-Language-Tutorial-Part-2-Variables.md

 title: "Dart Programming Language Tutorial Part 2 | Variables"
 description: "In this post we will look into various ways in which we can declare and use variable.
 We will also learn some syntax of dart and how to print values of variables.
 Let's dive right into it."
 author: "Rishabh Jain"
-keywords: ["rishabh","rishabh jain","rishabh1403","blog"]
+keywords: ["rishabh","rishabh jain","rishabh1403","blog","dart","variables","declaration","initialization","dynamic","var","int"]
-tags: []
+tags: ["dart","tutorial"]
-categories: []
+categories: ["dart"]
-date: 2018-08-27T20:33:01+05:30
+date: 2018-08-28T20:00:01+05:30
-draft: true
+draft: false
 ---
 In this post we will look into various ways in which we can declare and use variable.
 We will also learn some syntax of dart and how to print values of variables.
 Let's dive right into it.
 <!--more-->
 # The main function
 Every dart program starts executing from a main function.
 What is a function?
 How do we use it?
 Weren't we going to learn about variables?
 Hold on, just bear with me for couple of posts till we will write all our code inside a wrapper.
-So open dartpad and let's start coding.
+So open [dartpad](https://dartpad.dartlang.org/) and let's start coding.
 ```dart
 void main(){
     // code starts here